WANdisco/wandisco-documentation/docs/quickstarts/installation/adlsg1-adlsg2.md

 ## Migration

-You can now test migration of data between your ADLS Gen1 and Gen2 storage using Fusion's LiveMigrator.
+Follow the steps below to demonstrate the migration of data from your ADLS Gen1 to Gen2 storage.

-### Prepare sample data
+### Get sample data

-[Upload](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal#uploaddata) sample data to your ADLS Gen1 storage account.
+Upload sample data to your ADLS Gen1 storage account, see the [Microsoft docs](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal#uploaddata) for guidance.

 You can get the sample data from the link below:

 [customer_addresses_dim.tsv.gz](https://github.com/pivotalsoftware/pivotal-samples/raw/master/sample-data/customer_addresses_dim.tsv.gz)